Great shots from the Tokyo Olympics

 TOKYO, JAPAN - JULY 29: A General view of racers jumping during the Womens Quarterfinals of the Cycling BMX Racing at Ariake Urban Park on day six of the Tokyo 2020 Olympic Games at Ariake Urban Sports Park on July 29, 2021 in Tokyo, Japan.
 (Photo by Laurence Griffiths/Getty Images)

-TOKYO, JAPAN - JULY 29: (L-R) Joris Daudet of Team France, Joris Harmsen of Team Netherlands, Tore Navrestad of Team Norway, Vincent Pelluard of Team Colombia, Evgeny Kleshchenko of Team ROC and Simon M. Marquart of Team Switzerland as they compete during the Men's BMX quarterfinal heat 3, run 3 on day six of the Tokyo 2020 Olympic Games at Ariake Urban Sports Park on July 29, 2021 in Tokyo, Japan.
-(Photo by Laurence Griffiths/Getty Images)
+From left, Joris Daudet of Team France, Joris Harmsen of Team Netherlands, Tore Navrestad of Team Norway, Vincent Pelluard of Team Colombia, Evgeny Kleshchenko of Team ROC and Simon M. Marquart of Team Switzerland as they compete during the Men's BMX quarterfinal heat 3, run 3 on day six of the Olympic Games at Ariake Urban Sports Park on July 29, 2021 in Tokyo, Japan.

 TOKYO, JAPAN - JULY 29: Jessica Gadirova of Team Great Britain competes on balance beam during the Women's All-Around Final on day six of the Tokyo 2020 Olympic Games at Ariake Gymnastics Centre on July 29, 2021 in Tokyo, Japan.
 (Photo by Julian Finney/Getty Images)

-TOKYO, JAPAN - JULY 29: Philip Dalhausser #1 of Team United States attempts to block the hit by Team Argentina during the Men's Preliminary - Pool D beach volleyball on day six of the Tokyo 2020 Olympic Games at Shiokaze Park on July 29, 2021 in Tokyo, Japan.
-(Photo by Sean M. Haffey/Getty Images)
+Philip Dalhausser #1 of Team United States attempts to block the hit by Team Argentina during the Men's Preliminary - Pool D beach volleyball on day six of the Tokyo Olympic Games at Shiokaze Park on July 29, 2021 in Tokyo, Japan.

 Caeleb Dressel of the United States starts in his heat of the men's 100-meter freestyle at the Summer Olympics, Tuesday, July 27, 2021, in Tokyo, Japan.